How to build a customer database for product discovery

 Most product teams do not start from scratch very often.
 Your CRM is usually the first place to look when sourcing participants.
 But unless you log interview history and tag insights by theme, key context gets lost.

 A customer research database (also called a participant database) gives structure to your discovery work.
-It brings everything into one place so you can stay organized, share context across teams, and avoid repeating the same questions to the same people.
+It brings everything into one place so you can stay organized, share context across teams, and avoid repeating the same questions to the same people — a major benefit when managing a user interview panel.

 Pro tip: Aha!
 Discovery is designed to work alongside your CRM.
 If you have contacts stored in a spreadsheet or CRM tool, you can easily import them into your Aha!
 Discovery workspace.